excellentingenuity/EloquentUUID/README.md

 composer require eig/eloquent-uuid
 ```

-Then in you Model instead of extending `Model` extend `EloquentUUID` like so:
+Then in your Model instead of extending `Model` extend `EloquentUUID` like so:

 ```
 <?php